openyou/emokit/README.md

 Emokit
 ======

-By Cody Brocious
+By Cody Brocious and Kyle Machulis

 Contributions by

 * Severin Lemaignan (Base C Library and mcrypt functionality)
-* Kyle Machulis (libusb communications in C, C library updates, special epoc key, OS X Compatibility work)

 Description
 ===========